|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

-Eyewitnesses, mostly military, saw the plane hurtle into the bay about a mile and a half from Bishop Island.
+Eyewitnesses, saw the plane hurtle into the bay about a mile and a half from Moreton Island.
 George Edward Rowell recalls this crash “In 1944 whilst I was on watch at the Pile Light signal station I observed an aircraft flying on the western side of Moreton Bay, travelling in a northerly direction.
-It appeared to be at an altitude of about 3000-4000 ft and was holding an even height.
+It appeared to be at an altitude of about 3000-4000' and was holding an even height.
 In an endeavour to identify the aircraft I used a telescope and was certain it was a US B-25 Mitchell Bomber.
 Suddenly, it disintegrated before my eyes with the debris falling into the sea”.

-Rescue and salvage parties sped from Brisbane, and Constable R. Newham, of the Water Police, assisted the American Army authorities to locate part of the wreckage.
-Then Constable T. Johnston and J. Ferguson, in the water police launch, took up patrol of the locality, which continued for days.
-The assisted salvage parties to haul up part of the wreckage to the surface.
+Rescue and salvage parties from Brisbane including Constable R. Newham of the Water Police, assisted the U. S. Army authorities locate part of the wreckage.
+For the next several days, Constable T. Johnston and J. Ferguson, in the water police launch, took over the search and assisted salvage parties to haul up part of the wreckage.

-A memorial service was conducted at St Andrews’s Presbyterian Church in the City on Thursday 5th October at 3pm, after which aircraft dropped wreaths over the locality in the bay where the fatality occurred.
+The entire crew was officially declared dead the day of the mission.
+A memorial service was conducted at St Andrews’s Presbyterian Church in the City on October 5, 1944 at 3pm, after which aircraft dropped wreaths over the locality in the bay where the fatality occurred.

-Duerst is buried at Honolulu Cemtery (Punchbowl) at plot: F grave 127.
+Duerst is buried at National Memorial Cemetery of the Pacific (Punchbowl) at section F site 127.

 Kryk is buried at Saint Patricks Cemetery in Franklin, PA.

 NARA World War II Army Enlistment Records - Ross A. Sieh

 USAF Serial Number Search Results - B-25D-30 Mitchell 43-3488